* Morgan Stanley hired to explore options for controversial unit

 Another Exequity executive drew attention last year with a memo noting how MSCI's own executive pay practices might not meet the standards by which ISS judges other companies.

 John Coates, a Harvard Law School professor and former mergers and acquisitions specialist, said a sale might solve a strategic problem for MSCI.
-Its main business offering market tools like indices and performance metrics is positioned to grow globally, while the ISS business is more U.S.- focused and could require more investment, he said.
+Its market index business has plenty of room to grow, while ISS is more mature, he said.

-But ISS may have few obvious buyers, Coates said via e-mail, "partly because of conflicts, partly because it's an unusual business, with few obvious synergies (that don't generate serious conflicts)."
+But ISS may have few obvious buyers, Coates said, "partly because of conflicts, partly because it's an unusual business, with few obvious synergies (that don't generate serious conflicts)."

 Morgan Stanley is MSCI's financial adviser, and Davis Polk is the company's legal adviser.